microsoft/EdgeML/Applications/GesturePod/training/README.md

 This will generate a `train.csv` and `test.csv` files that should be used to generate a ML model.

 ## Training and Deploying
-Using the TensorFlow / PyTorch implementation of the ProtoNN algorithm, train a model on the ```train.csv``` file generated above.
+Using the TensorFlow / PyTorch / cpp implementation of the ProtoNN algorithm from the EdgeML repository, train a model on the ```train.csv``` file generated above.
 Extract W, B, Z, and gamma values from the trained ProtoNN model.
 Update these values in
 ```EdgeML/Applications/GesturePod/onMKR1000/src/data.h``` to deploy the model on